Logistic Performance Management Using Data Analytics

 Transportation

-After the truck left the warehouse, the lead time can be impacted by
+After the truck leaves the warehouse, the lead time can be impacted by

 • Road conditions or delays during transfers for multi-modal transportation

-• Postponement of delivery due to availability constraints: for instance shortage of store staff to receive the goods, store closure, …
+• Postponement of delivery due to availability constraints, such as a shortage of store staff to receive the goods, store closure, …

 These are general examples that must be adapted to your specific situation.

 Reaching this step is already challenging.
-Indeed, getting all the root causes requires a tremendous effort of coordination, analysis and systems mapping.
+Indeed, identifying all the root causes requires tremendous effort in coordination, analysis, and systems mapping.

-The logistic teams need then to work on mitigation plans to ensure that these issues will not occur in the future.
+The logistics teams need to work on mitigation plans to prevent these issues in the future.

 Thus, you are able to build around this reporting tool a recurrent process for performance management with: